 - Use a cognitive science education outside of the undergraduate classroom, particularly in the service of careers.

 Refer to the Curriculum Map to see the coherency between the Program Learning Outcomes and our course offerings.

 Program Assessment Results

 Each year, our program assesses the classroom learning experiences of students to ensure that students are building the necessary skills and knowledge-base in this discipline.
 The assessments allow our program to engage in continued creative and visionary curriculum and instruction approaches that ensure students are exposed to rigorous undergraduate training.
 Every discipline has a unique assessment schema and set of student performance benchmarks, reflecting the priorities of the discipline.

 - In the 2011-2012 academic year, we piloted a sampling from the student work of 6 graduating seniors and 8 juniors from an upper division course in the major.
 Student sample work was evaluated using a rubric outlining the knowledge and skills to argue for or against theoretical positions in cognitive sciences (PLO4, listed above).

-- In a self-reporting survey designed by COGS and administered by SATAL, 70% (12/17) of junior and senior respondents reported that they started college with little or no knowledge of theoretical positions in Cognitive Science and 59% (10/17) reported that they are now “well versed” or better.
+- In a self-reporting survey designed by COGS and administered by SATAL, 70% (12/17) of junior and senior respondents reported that they started college with little or no knowledge of theoretical positions in Cognitive Science.

 - In this same survey, students also indicated that in order to perform better on PLO4 they could benefit from increased study time outside of class and attending office hours more frequently.